alexm4c/toy-robot/README.md

 ### Verbose Mode

-If you ever need to see what the robot is thinking you can use verbose mode:
+If you ever need to see what the Robot is thinking you can use the `-v` flag to enable verbose mode.

 ``` bash
 php toy-robot.php README.md -v